 Best for Mattresses: Bedlam Plus

 A common question might be whether or not you can spray the entire surface of your bed with this bed bug spray for mattresses.
-The answer is that you can, but you don’t necessarily need to.
+The answer is yes, you can—but you don’t necessarily need to.
 Since bed bugs prefer to hide rather than be exposed in the open, they’re most likely to be live and breed in enclosed spaces and crevices.
-For that reason, it’s recommended to spray Bedlam Plus along any tufts, seams, and folds of your mattress.
+For that reason, it’s recommended to spray Bedlam Plus along the tufts, seams, and folds of your mattress.

 Best Budget: Trapper Max Glue Boards